Contact

 Terahertz communications for 6G systems, wireless nano-bio-communication networks, Internet of Nano-Things

-Dr. Jornet is the founding director the Ultrabroadband Nanonetworking Laboratory (UN Lab), a vibrant, diverse, and inter-disciplinary laboratory currently with 10 Ph.D. students (plus 5 alumni), 3 M.S. students (plus 14 alumni), and 5 undergraduate students (plus 13 alumni), a third of which is composed of students from underrepresented groups in STEM.
+Dr. Jornet directs a vibrant, diverse, and interdisciplinary laboratory with multiple Ph.D., M.Sc., and B.S. students, a third of which is composed of students from underrepresented groups in STEM.
 The UN Lab addresses wireless communication challenges that are of national and societal relevance, such as solving the spectrum scarcity problem by developing new wireless technologies for terahertz communications (from graphene-based nano-transceivers and nano-antennas to ultra-broadband signal processing and communication algorithms); or facilitating transformative healthcare systems (from cancer monitoring plasmonic implants to brain-machine interfaces for neural function restoration) by laying the foundations of wearable and intra-body nano-bio communication networks at optical frequencies.
 The UN Lab has expertise in nano-device design, modeling and analysis; signal propagation modeling and experimental characterization; and communication and networking protocol design, performance analysis, implementation, and experimental testing.
 For a list and more details of the current active projects in the lab, please check here.

 Broader Impacts